March 21, 2023

 Maternity Benefit is an Irish social welfare payment for expectant mothers on maternity leave.

-But you’ll receive this maternity allowance only if you:
+However, your employees will receive this maternity allowance only if they:

 Let’s discuss these eligibility criteria in detail.

-To qualify for Maternity Benefit in Ireland, you must have:
+To qualify for Maternity Benefit in Ireland, your employees must have:

 PRSI is a compulsory contribution or payment to Ireland’s Social Insurance Fund and is the primary source of social welfare payments.

-Your contribution depends on your salary and occupation — aka your PRSI class.
+Your employees’ contributions depend on their salary and occupation — aka their PRSI class.

-Presently, there are 11 PRSI classes covering employees and people who are self-employed or working outside of Ireland.
+Presently, there are 11 PRSI classes covering employed and self-employed people or those working outside of Ireland.
 The A, E, H, and S classes count for Maternity Benefit.

-Based on your PRSI class, you must have a certain number of paid social insurance contributions to qualify for maternity benefit.
+Based on your employees’ PRSI class, they must have a certain number of paid social insurance contributions to qualify for Maternity Benefit.

 Let’s take a look: